dirtbirb/segmenteverygrain/README.md

 #### Usage
 Run the new interactive interface through the GUI or directly using [run_edit.py](run_edit.py), editing it for appropriate input and output locations.
 Navigation within the interface is described in the [matplotlib documentation](https://matplotlib.org/stable/users/explain/figure/interactive.html#interactive-navigation).
 Additional controls are:

-- `Left click`: Place foreground prompt or select existing grain
+- `Left click`: Select/unselect existing grain or place foreground prompt for grain detection
-- `Shift + left click`: Create or adjust box selection tool
+- `Shift + left click/drag`: Create or adjust box prompt for grain detection
-- `Right click`: Place background prompt
+- `Right click`: Place background prompt for grain detection
+- `Middle click`: Display measurement information about the indicated grain
+- `Middle click + drag`: Measure scale bar to calibrate pixels per meter
 - `Control`: Hold to temporarily hide selected grains
 - `Escape`: Remove all prompts and unselect all grains
 - `c`: Use selection box and/or foreground/background prompts to detect a grain
 - `d`: Delete selected (highlighted) grains
-- `i`: Toggle info box, showing details of the most recently-selected grain
 - `m`: Merge selected grains (must be touching)
 - `z`: Delete the most recently-created grain